Add some color to your spring road trip with these four scenic routes

 Fredericksburg, Enchanted Rock, Johnson City areas

-Landscapes in the heart of the Texas Hill Country include rolling hills, rocky canyons, grasslands, woodlands, and savannas, and each sports a vibrant palette of wildflowers.
+Landscapes in the heart of the Texas Hill Country include rolling hills, rocky canyons, grasslands, woodlands, and savannas, and each features a vibrant palette of wildflowers.

-Lyndon B. Johnson State Park and Historic Site, between Fredericksburg and Johnson City, boasts more than 400 species, including bluebonnets, evening primrose, and scarlet sage.
+Lyndon B. Johnson State Park and Historic Site, between Fredericksburg and Johnson City, boasts more than 400 species, including bluebonnets, Indian blankets, and Mexican hats.

 The Willow City Loop—a famous route for wildflowers—can be reached by taking State Highway 16 to Farm-to-Market 1323 and following the road as it loops back around to SH 16.
 The Fredericksburg Trolley’s vintage-style vehicles offer a novel option for wildflower scouting.
 If you’re looking for a more adventurous outing, book a guided bicycle ride with Texas Bike Tours.

-Flowers also abound along SH 16 north from Fredericksburg and on RR 965 to Enchanted Rock.
+Flowers also abound along SH 16 north from Fredericksburg and on Ranch Road 965 to Enchanted Rock State Natural Area.
 While the eponymous giant granite dome takes main billing there, a variety of wildflowers also appear, including prickly pear and widow’s tears.
-Nearly 11 miles of hiking trails offer chances for up-close and personal sightings.
+Nearly 11 miles of hiking trails welcome chances for up-close sightings.

 Texas Bike Tours, 512-371-3762

 Amarillo, Lake Meredith, Palo Duro Canyon, Caprock Canyons area

 A mostly level plateau at the southern tip of the Great Plains, the Texas Panhandle Plains range in elevation from about 2,000 to 4,500 feet.
 Spanish explorers dubbed this area the Llano Estacado, Spanish for “staked plains.”